gnugat/gnugat.github.io/_sculpin/source/_posts/2016-08-10-mars-rover-driving.md

 ## Conclusion

 We've followed again the TDD methodology: write the test, then the code.
-We took care of decribing first the happy scenario and then unhappy scenarios to cover all the cases.
+We took care of describing first the happy scenario and then unhappy scenarios to cover all the cases.

 We've also used the same twist on the Command Bus pattern: we created a Command